negrojcb/negrojcb/README.md

 - 👋 Hi, I’m Juan Cruz Bonelli
-- 👀 I’m interested in learning frontend development
-- 🌱 I’m currently learning HTML, CSS, JavaScript and more
+- 🌱 I’m a UX/UI designer and currently learning HTML, CSS, JavaScript and more
 - 💞️ I’m looking to collaborate on frontend development proyects

 <!---